-1 o Exercise Ful Ill Exercise (1)
+No Exercise Full Exercise (1)

-Per share \$ 1.6182 \$ 1.6182
+Per share \$ \$

-Total \$ 5,825,520 \$ 6,699,348
+Total \$ \$

-(1) With respect to shares purchased pursuant to the over-allotment option, the table does not reflect an additional discount from the public offering price of \$0.52 per share (representing an aggregate additional discount of \$280,800 on such shares) for distributions payable by us during the 30-day option period on common stock initially purchased by the underwriters to the extent the distributions are not also payable on the shares to be purchased upon the exercise of the over-allotment option.
+(1) With respect to shares purchased pursuant to the over-allotment option, the table does not reflect an additional discount from the public offering price of \$ per share (representing an aggregate additional discount of \$.52 on such shares) for distributions payable by us during the 30-day option period on common stock initially purchased by the underwriters to the extent the distributions are not also payable on the shares to be purchased upon the exercise of the over-allotment option.

 In connection with the offering, the underwriters may purchase and sell shares of our common stock in the open market.
 These transactions may include short sales, covering transactions and stabilizing transactions.
 Short sales involve sales of common stock in excess of the number of shares to be purchased by the underwriters in the offering, which creates a short position.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares from us in the offering.
 The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
 In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the shares price at which they may purchase through the overallotment option.
 "Naked" short sales are any sales in excess of such option.
-The underwriters must close out any naked short position by purchasing shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+The underwriters must close out any naked short position by purchasing shares in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of various bids for or purchases of our common stock made by the underwriters in the open market prior to the completion of the offering.